siculars/riak_function_contrib/README.md

 Riak Function Contrib is a community-powered library of MapReduce and Pre-/Post-Commit Hook Functions.
 It exists for several reasons:

-1. So Riak users can contribute functions they've written back to the community in one centralized, east-to-manage location
+1. So Riak users can contribute functions they've written back to the community in one centralized, easy-to-manage location
 2. To provide users who are new to Riak with a list of previously-created and tested functions that may suit their usage needs
 3. To lower the barrier to entry to using and mastering MapReduce and Pre-/Post-Commit Hook Functions in Riak